Jet (magazine): Publication

 Jet claims to give young female adults confidence and strength because the women featured therein are strong and successful without the help of a man.
 Since 1952, Jet has had a full-page feature called "Beauty of the Week".
 This feature includes a photograph of an African American woman in a swimsuit (either one-piece or two-piece, but never nude), along with her name, place of residence, profession, hobbies, and interests.
 Many of the women are not professional models and submit their photographs for the magazine's consideration.
 In 2024, The New Yorker wrote that Jets "Beauties of the Week" column "democratized the thirst trap."

 Representation

 During the time period when these issues were first being published, 'beauty' had a very Western-centric image.
 Jet however, provided African American women with a platform to boast their own image of self-confidence and illustrate better representation of African Americans in the media.
 An issue posted through Xavier University writes "The Eurocentric standard of beauty only tolerates straight hair, especially on Black women who have a natural kinky hair texture".
 While within the course of the 50's there were societal confines of lighter skinned models with straight hair, there are notable early issues of Jet that spotlight African women with changeless hair, paving the way for Jet to have its reputation of rebellion and boldness that it does today.

-Entertainment

-Media Coverage

-Jet's coverage of entertainment spans throughout many topics of content, such as film, television, and music.
-Their coverage of music can be traced back as early as August 17, 1967, through their weekly list known as 'Soul Brothers Top 20'.
-This survey consisted of Jet asking its readers to list their twenty personal favorite records, while also highlighting the artist's name and record label.
-This survey of listing top 20 artists and records would appear as a continuing trend in the magazine throughout the following decades.
-Implementing this survey initially into the issues allowed for notable artists spanning multiple years to be recognized amongst the publications, such as Aretha Franklin, Stevie Wonder, and Prince.
-Jet's articles that fixate on these celebrities focalize on their cultural significance in society.
-One issue published on March 4, 1965, is encompassed entirely by the death and legacy of Nat King Cole.
-The publication delves heavily into his funeral ceremony, and how hundreds of people (including President Lyndon Johnson), had gone to pay their respects.